ulughann/Kyoshin/README.md

 ![Logo](LOGO.png)

 Kyoshin is not a complete web framework.

-If tailwind is a car, Kyoshin is a steering wheel that forms a framework with your favorite Engine (CSS framework).
+If Tailwind is a car, Kyoshin is a steering wheel that forms a car (framework) with your favorite Engine (CSS framework).

 ## Features
 - **No build step**: Kyoshin builds your CSS using client-side JavaScript.
 This means you can use Kyoshin without setting up a complicated build pipeline, just include it as a `<script>` tag in your HTML and get started.